christiangda/mq-to-db/README.md

 #### Available links

-After docker-compose start all the services, you have the following links ready to be curious, I prepared a simple `grafana dashboard` tok show you part of the `prometheus metrics` implemented
+After docker-compose start all the services, you have the following links ready to be curious, I prepared a simple `grafana dashboard` to show you part of the `prometheus metrics` implemented

 * [mq-to-db-01 home page](http://localhost:8080/)
 * [mq-to-db-02 home page](http://localhost:8081/)